Travelogue Bolivia 2003

-From Riberalta I took a bus through the Bolivian jungle and pampa.
-All of you will be able to imagine jungle; pampa there are two different forms, the natural pampa, regions often flooded and with little high vegetation, and the artificial pampa where man burned down the jungle.
-Luckily this happened only in relatively small parts of this country.
+From Riberalta I took a bus through the Bolivian jungle and pampa. ll of you will be able to imagine jungle; pampa there are two different forms, the natural pampa, regions often flooded and with little high vegetation, and the artificial pampa where man burned down the jungle.
+Luckily the latter happened only in relatively small parts of this country.
 A funny plant growing here is the so called Palma Real, a palm tree that does not burn, even if you burn down all the surrounding forest.
-The word Pampa derives from the name of region in Argentina , but that is a different kind of landscape.
+The word Pampa derives from the name of a region in Argentina, but that is a different kind of landscape.

-I used the bumpy and in old seats not very comfortable time to plan my next steps.
-I have been travelling a little more than half of the time I have and up to now it was possible to do whatever I wanted.
-Now I have to plan every step to make sure that I will be in Santiago de Chile by end of March.
-Two months are almost nothing when travelling South America , I wish I had more.
+I used the time of this bumpy trip and spent in old not very comfortable seats to plan my next steps.
+I have been travelling a little more than half of the time I have for this trip and up to now it was possible to do whatever I wanted.
+Now I have to plan every step to make sure that I will be in Santiago de Chile by the end of March.
+Two months are almost nothing when travelling South America, I wish I had more.
 After sunset it was not only uncomfortable but also pitch black in the bus and I escaped in some uneasy sleep.

 At one in the morning we reached Rurrenabarque and of course there was no Taxi.
 Together with a local boy who didn’t seem to feel safe, either, I started to walk to the center but luckily finally a motorbike came and I took a ride the hotel.
 It was so nice to have a shower and a comfy bed.

-Next morning I went for the first information about the tours, basically in Rurrenabarque you have the choice between pampa and jungle.
+Next morning I went for the first information about the tours, basically in Rurrenabarque you have the choice between pampa and jungle. .
 I wanted to see the pampa as I have seen the jungle as it exists here too often.
-The only jungle I still want to see is the most giant type where all the trees are at least 20m high and much more and the vegetation is fighting for all available light in different levels.
-But till now I don’t now where to find this, maybe Venezuela or Brazil and definitely not this trip.
+The only jungle I still want to see is the most giant type where all the trees are at least 20m high and the vegetation is fighting for all available light in different levels.
+But till now I don’t know where to find this, maybe Venezuela or Brazil and definitely not durign this trip.

 Anyway I was first having breakfast and saw how they packed a jeep in the travel agency across the road.
 One hour later and one day earlier than planed I was on my way.

 First we took a jeep and for three hours went back the route I had come through the last night.
 Right on the trip we saw the first animals, birds, the head of an alligator and when we had lunch our guides went the first time to stalk an anaconda but they didn’t succeed.
 As always on these roads we passed a lot of people waiting in the middle of nowhere to get a lift to some other nowhere place.
 When we passed one of those families I saw an animal with a long tail in the hands of a two-year-old boy.
 First I thought it was a lizard and our driver stopped and went back.
 We found a tiny monkey baby, body some 15cm and with a maybe 30cm long tail.
+This pet thus was the reasion why the family got a ride, as it is very unusual for tourist tours to pick up hitchhikers.
 We all cuddled the little creature but it only felt comfortable in the arms of the little boy it obviously had accepted as a foster mother.
 The boy sat next to me in the car and soon fell asleep in my arm.
 Therefore there was a little creature sleeping in my arm with a even tinier creature sleeping in his arm.
 I can’t say whether there was a flea sleeping in the monkey’s arm to continue this chain one further step.